All Episodes

 Here is what he said.

-This is Monday night at uh Pasadena City College Democrat rally for the governor candidate, the Democratic gubernatorial candidate out there, Phil Angelitas.
+This is Monday night at Pasadena City College Democrat rally for the governor candidate, the Democratic gubernatorial candidate out there, Phil Angelitas.

-We're here to talk about education, but I want to say something before you know education, if you make the most of it and you study hard and you do your homework and you make an effort to be smart, uh you you can do well.
+You know, education, if you make the most of it, you study hard and you do your homework and you make an effort to be smart, you can do well.

 If you don't, you get stuck in Iraq.

-They said, you know, education, if you make the most of it, you study hard, you do your homework, and you make an effort to be smart, you can do well.
+He said, you know, education, if you make the most of it, you study hard, you do your homework, and you make an effort to be smart, you can do well.

 If you don't, you get stuck in Iraq.